woohoolabs/yin/README.md

     // Saving the newly created book

-    // Creating the BookDocument to be sent as the response
+    // Creating the book document to be sent as the response
     $document = new BookDocument(
         new BookResourceTransformer(
             new AuthorResourceTransformer(),